Home | About me | Contact | What's new | Privacy | Search

 Military Drive West

 While it seems like it may have been a logical extension of Loop 13 northward, Military Drive north of US 90 was actually not part of any plans for the loop.
-Instead, the original plan was to use Callaghan Rd. and continue south to US 90.
+Instead, the original plan was to use Callaghan Rd. coming from the north, and continue south from US 90 between Kelly and Lackland to meet the existing Loop 13 on the South Side.
 Those plans changed when it was determined that Military Dr./Loop 13 on the South Side had become too urbanized for easy expansion, so a new route for what would become Loop 410 on the South Side was plotted further south along Chavaneaux Rd. and west of Lackland along Dwyer Rd., and then extended north and northeast from there.
 The first section of Military Drive West north of US 90 was built in 1961 to instead mainly serve new residential areas sprouting up north of Lackland.
-Over the years, it has been extended further north and west with an overpass for it at Loop 410 built in 1982.
+Over the years, it has been extended further north and west with an underpass for it at Loop 410 built in 1982.
 Coincidentally, it now runs past the San Antonio campus of the National Security Agency, providing yet another military context for the road.
 County officials did ask the Texas Transportation Commission in 1968 to extend Loop 13 from US 90 to Potranco Rd., but the request was apparently denied.

 Medina Base Road

 Just like with Fort Sam and Camp Bullis, a need arose to connect Kelly Field and Medina Base, probably to provide a direct route to transfer atomic weapons stored at Medina to and from the airfield at Kelly.
 So in the mid '50s, the Medina Base Road was built.
 However, instead of intersecting Old Pearsall Rd. as it does today, it originally turned northeastward just west of Old Pearsall Rd., crossed Military Dr. and Leon Creek, and intersected with Westover Rd. on the west side of the airfield.
 While that section of the road is long gone now, the bridge at Leon Creek is still there today.
 The rest of the route to the west was essentially the same as it is today.
-When Loop 410 in that area was built around 1960, it didn't include an interchange with Medina Base Road, perhaps to limit traffic on the road in order to avoid conflicts with the military traffic, much like the intersection of Harry Wurzbach and Austin Hwy.
+When Loop 410 in that area was built around 1960, it didn't include an interchange with Medina Base Road, perhaps to limit traffic on the road in order to avoid conflicts with the military traffic.
 An interchange was subsequently built in the late '60s after the weapons center at Medina was transferred to another facility near Amarillo.

 Just passing through